500px/legacy-api-documentation/endpoints/photo/POST_photos.md

 - **iso** — ISO value
 - **camera** — Make and model of the camera.
 Note: Please make sure it contains sensible information (eg., does not contain camera's make or model twice)
 - **lens** — Lens used to make this photo
+- **auto_activate** - Set this to 'true' if the photo should be automatically marked as active as soon as it's uploaded.
+It this parmeter is not included, the photo will not be automatically marked "active" after upload.

 ### Geographical information of the photo: